WellthCare

 What are the common mistakes people make when selecting healthcare benefits?

-Selecting healthcare benefits is one of the most critical financial and wellness decisions employees and HR leaders make each year, yet it's often rushed or based on incomplete information.
-Common mistakes can lead to thousands of dollars in unexpected out-of-pocket costs, poor health outcomes, and low employee engagement.
-By understanding these pitfalls, you can transform benefits from a confusing expense into a strategic tool for building health and wealth.
+Choosing healthcare benefits is one of the biggest financial and health decisions you make each year.
+Yet most people rush it or guess based on incomplete info.
+That's a costly mistake.
+By understanding these pitfalls, you can turn benefits from a confusing expense into a real tool for building health and wealth.

 Mistake #1: Focusing Solely on Premium Costs

-The most frequent error is choosing a plan based only on the monthly premium.
+The biggest mistake?
+Picking a plan by monthly premium alone.
 A low-premium plan often comes with high deductibles, copays, and coinsurance.
-This can be a catastrophic miscalculation for anyone with chronic conditions or an unexpected health event.
-The true cost of a plan is the total cost of ownership: premiums + deductible + maximum out-of-pocket + expected care costs.
-A holistic view prevents sticker shock when care is needed.
+For anyone with chronic conditions or an unexpected health event, that can be an expensive surprise.
+The true cost is the total cost of ownership: premiums + deductible + max out-of-pocket + expected care costs.
+Looking at the big picture prevents sticker shock when you actually need care.

 Mistake #2: Overlooking the Power of Preventive Care